brain-servicing/.github/profile/README.md

 ### ✅ Commit Messages & PRs
 - Write clear and descriptive commit messages.
+- Create your own branch then only push to main
 - Group related changes into a single commit or PR.
 - Include context in PR descriptions and reference related issues when applicable.